Innsbruck to Venice

 - comfort gel saddle www.selleroyal.com

 - 1 front bar bag

 - 1 repair kit per room: 1 spare inner tube, glue, patch, a pump, 2 allen keys and tyre levers

 - 1 combination bike lock

 At the moment of booking you can also rent helmets suitable for head circumferences from 54 to 61 cm.
 All our helmets have a certification mark according to the DIN EN 1078 (CE) European norm.

-- Lake Garda ferry-boat voucher: give this voucher to the ticket office in Riva del Garda to get your passage by ferry-boat to Peschiera or Desenzano del Garda
+- Garda Lake ferry-boat voucher: show this voucher to the ticket office in Riva del Garda to get your passage by ferry-boat to Peschiera or Desenzano del Garda

 By your side

 On day 2 (first cycling day) a transfer from Innsbruck to Brennero will take place between 8:00 and 8:30 a.m.

 During the transfer you can ask further information on the tour and once at the Brennero you will be delivered the rental bikes.